l1l4chy/chatgpt-telegram/README.md

-# ChatGPT telegram bot script using API
+# ChatGPT telegram bot

 This is a telegram bot that uses the [ChatGPT](https://platform.openai.com/docs/guides/chat) API to generate responses to messages.
+It also uses Whisper API to decode the audio messages and send them to the ChatGPT API.

 ## Setup